 The information you see in the Filters tab is determined by which type of report you flagged to generate.
 It could be info relating to users, courses, courses expiration dates, enrollment and completion dates, enrollment statuses, learning object types, user additional fields etc. If you display date filters in the report, remember that the time zone is the one set in the Time Zone for Data Fields section in the Properties tab.
 For more info, refer to the Viewing and Editing the Properties of Your Custom Report section in this article.

-Please note: If you created a report involving courses, in the Filters tab you will find a field where you can add a course category.
+Please note: If you created a report involving courses, in the Filters tab you find a field where you can add a course category.
 When selecting a course category, its subcategories are not automatically selected, and as a consequence the courses assigned to the subcategories are not included in the report.
 If you want to select one subcategory to include its assigned courses into your report, in the right panel that opens to select the category, you need to click the arrow button on the right side of the category row and manually select the subcategory you want to add.

 Once you’ve selected all of the information you would like to include in your custom report, move to the next tab, View Options.